richa/react-algoliasearch/README.md

 - `inputId` - The Id of the generated input field. (required)
 - `placeholder` - The input's placeholder. (optional)
 - `hitsPerPage` - The number of results that your search will produce.
 Default is 10. (optional)
+- `facetFilters` - The filters that can be set for default refinement (optional)
 - `defaultValue` - The input's initial value will be set to the value of this prop. (optional)
 - `options` - Pass any other [autocomplete.js](https://github.com/algolia/autocomplete.js) option through this object prop. (optional)